 Smoke-free areas in shared housing

-The Smoke-Free Ontario Act prohibits smoking in common areas of apartment buildings, condominiums and college and university residences.
-Common areas where smoking is not allowed include:
+The Smoke-Free Ontario Act prohibits smoking of tobacco and cannabis and the use of electronic cigarettes in common areas of apartment buildings, condominiums and college and university residences.
+Common areas where smoking and vaping is not allowed include:

 - Parking garages

 - Laundry facilities

 Tobacco enforcement officers inspect these spaces and can issue tickets for non-compliance with the law.